-Standard Fixed Price PPAs allow you to set a price for 6-36 months, but in certain circumstances it may be possible to develop a longer term agreement.
+Standard fixed price PPAs allow you to set a price for 6-36 months, but in certain circumstances it may be possible to develop a longer term agreement.

 - Spread your risk in an increasingly volatile market

-- Sell your power in multiple transactions
+- Sell your electricity in multiple transactions

 Additional support for flexible energy transacting from our award-winning Optimisation Desk